Autodesk/arnold-usd/docs/building.md

 - PYTHON_INCLUDE: Where to find the Python Includes.
 This is only required if USD is built with Python support.
 See below.
 - PYTHON_LIB: Where to find the Python Library.
 This is only required if USD is built with Python support.
 See below.
 - PYTHON_LIB_NAME: Name of the python library.
 By default it is `python27`.
-- USD_HAS_PYTHON_SUPPORT: Whether or not USD was built with Python support.
-If it was, Boost and Python dependencies are required.
 - TBB_INCLUDE: Where to find TBB headers.
 - TBB_LIB: Where to find TBB libraries.